pikvm/pikvm/README.md

 -----

 # What's next?
-* The Pi-KVM file system is always mounted in read-only mode.
+* The PiKVM file system is always mounted in read-only mode.
 This prevents it from being damaged by a sudden power outage.
 To change the configuration you must first switch the filesystem to write mode using the command `rw` from root.
 After the changes, be sure to run the command `ro` to switch it back to read-only.

 * **NEVER** edit `/etc/kvmd/main.yaml`.
 Use `/etc/kvmd/override.yaml` to redefine the system parameters.
 All other files that are also not recommended for editing have read-only permissions.
 If you edit any of these files, you will need to manually make changes to them when you upgrade your system.
 You can view the current configuration and all available KVMD parameters using the command `kvmd -m`.

-* Almost all KVMD (the main daemon controlling Pi-KVM) configuration files use [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) syntax.
+* Almost all KVMD (the main daemon controlling PiKVM) configuration files use [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) syntax.
 Information on the format's syntax can be found at the link provided.

 * [Disabling authorization](pages/cookbook.md#disabling-authorization).